okellodaniel/cardio_vasicular_disease_detector/readme.md

 Following EDA on the dataset, a correlation matrix was evaluated and results were aas follows
 ![alt text](./images/image.png)

-Height and Weight (0.29):
-There is a moderate positive correlation (0.29) between height and weight, indicating that taller individuals tend to have higher weights.
-This is the strongest correlation observed in this matrix.
-Other Variables and Weak Correlations:
-The rest of the correlations between variables are quite low, suggesting minimal linear relationships between these features.
-For example, age shows weak correlations with all other variables, with the highest correlation being only 0.054 with weight.
-This means age does not have a strong linear relationship with other variables in this dataset.
-Blood Pressure Variables (ap_hi and ap_lo) also show low correlations with each other (0.016), which is unusual, as systolic and diastolic blood pressures are often expected to be correlated.
-This low correlation might suggest inconsistencies in data recording or could indicate that these variables are independent in this specific dataset.
-No Strong Predictors:
-The lack of strong correlations suggests that none of these variables alone has a significant linear relationship with others.
-This could imply that these features may contribute only weakly to each other in terms of prediction if using linear models.
+Observations were;
+1. Strong Correlation Between `ap_hi` and `ap_lo`:

+- Correlation coefficient = `0.733`.
+- This strong positive correlation was expected, as systolic and diastolic blood pressures are physiologically related.

+2. Moderate Correlations were also observed for`weight` showing moderate positive correlations with:
+- `height` (0.306): Taller individuals generally weighing more.
+- `ap_hi` (0.270) and `ap_lo` (0.252): Higher weight often being associated with elevated blood pressure.

+3. The Weak Correlations observered were `age` is weakly correlated with:
+- `ap_hi` (0.209): Older individuals having a slightly higher systolic blood pressure.
+- `ap_lo` (0.156): A similar trend for diastolic blood pressure.
+- `age` and `weight` (0.055): Minimal association between age and weight.
+- `height` and` blood pressure` (`ap_hi`: 0.017, `ap_lo`: 0.035): Negligible correlation between height and blood pressure.

+4. The negative Correlations observerd were:
+- `age` and `height` (-0.086): A weak negative correlation indicates older individuals tending to be shorter, possibly due to age-related changes like bone density loss.

-Note: Given the weak relationships, this dataset might benefit from more complex, non-linear analysis techniques, as linear models may not capture significant patterns effectively.
+These observations paved way to take the assumption that given the weak relationships, there was justification to use more complex, non-linear analysis techniques, as linear models would not capture significant patterns effectively.

-Therefore the choice was to test
+Therefore my choice for the project spanned testing

-Decision tree
+1. Decision tree
-Random forest
+2. Random forest
-XGBoost
+3. XGBoost
-The best performing model will be based on the best prediction performance.

 The project evaluated several models before finalizing **XGBoost**.
 Below is a comparison of their performance: